MobsofFools/MobsofFools/README.md

- - 🔭 I’m currently working on C# Algorithm skills, and general C# skills
+ - 🔭 I’m currently working on -
- - 🌱 I’m currently looking back into .NET Core and LINQ
+ - 🌱 I’m currently looking into Typescript React
  - 📫 How to reach me: edvinlin@gmail.com